emilwidlund/framer-form/documentation/Getting Started.md

 Download this repository.
 Copy form.coffee and the src-folder to the modules-folder in your Framer Project.

 _This will change for the Alpha-release.
-There will then be a more convinent way to install this module._
+There will be a more convinent way to install this module._

 ### Importing submodules